sean1516/HomeAssistant/README.md

 This is the most important part of Home Assistant!
 Remote control and voice commmands are nice, however, that is not home automation, just remote control.
 Automations should make your life easier, look at what you do everyday, the simplest things, and automate them.
 To me Home Automation is collecting data about your home and automatically acting based on that data.

 # Server Running My Home Assistant Setup:
 * __[Dell Optiplex 9010 Small Form Factor (SFF) ](http://i.dell.com/sites/doccontent/shared-content/data-sheets/en/Documents/Dell_OptiPlex_9010_spec_sheet.pdf)__ This desktop has a i5 3470T (low power CPU) swapped in.
 The machine is running  [VMWare ESXi](https://www.vmware.com/products/esxi-and-esx.html) which is a bare metal hypervisor that allows me to run mutiple virtual machines on the same physical hardware.
 The HA virtual machine is given 2 cores, 2GB of RAM and a 16GB disk.
+I also run a [Router](https://www.pfsense.org/) and NAS from the same box.

 The virtual machine is running [Ubuntu Server 16.04.5](https://www.ubuntu.com/) as an operating system and [Hass.io](https://www.home-assistant.io/hassio/).
 I am also running the following add-ons: